 (Because these symptoms in and of themselves do not always indicate the presence of a depressive disorder, please contact your physician or mental health treatment provider to obtain an accurate diagnosis.)

 The possibility of relapse is high, and multiple interventions and long-term therapy/support are needed to ensure long-term success.
-Chemical addiction can be successfully treated but must be individualized according to the causes and symptoms.
-Chemical addiction is usually treated with a combination of the following interventions:
+Depression can be treated successfully but must be individualized according to the causes and symptoms.
+Depression is usually treated with a combination of the following interventions:

-- Medication to eliminate the symptoms caused by chemical imbalances in the body, to “wean” the individual off the drug, or to treat co-occurring disorders (often referred to as dual diagnosis).
+- Medication to eliminate the symptoms caused by chemical imbalances in the body, to “wean” the individual off the drug, or to treat dual diagnosis.

-If you suspect that you or a loved one may have a chemical dependency problem, please contact a professional mental health provider for diagnosis and treatment.
+If you suspect that you or a loved one may have depression problem, please contact a professional mental health provider for diagnosis and treatment.